HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 Another surprise in the data is the rise in fonts being served by Shopify.
 Growing from roughly 1.1% in 2019 to about 4% in 2020, there has clearly been a significant uptick in usage of web fonts by sites hosted on that platform.
 It's unclear if that is due to that service offering more fonts that they host on their CDN, if it's growth in use of their platform, or both.
 However, the increase in usage of both Shopify and Bootstrap represent the largest amount of growth other than Google Fonts, making it a very noticeable data point.

 #### Not all services have the same service

 It was interesting to note the differences in speed from the various free/open source and commercial services.
-When looking at FCP and LCP times, Google Fonts is roughly in the middle, but generally a bit slower than the median value.
+When looking at First Content Paint (FCP) and Last Content Paint (LCP) times, Google Fonts is roughly in the middle, but generally a bit slower than the median value.
 The fastest services in the dataset are Shopify and Wix (serving assets from parastorage.com), and it might be presumed they focus on a small number of highly optimized files.
 Google on the other hand is also serving web fonts globally of widely varying sizes (due to language), resulting in slightly slower median times.

 When viewing commercial services such as Adobe (use.typekit.net) or Monotype (fast.fonts.com) it's interesting to note that on desktop they tend to be as fast or slightly faster than Google Fonts, but are noticeably slower on mobile.
 Conventional wisdom has generally held that the tracking scripts used by those services substantially slow them down, but that is apparently less an issue today than it has been in years past.